E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/AuxMod/readme.rst

 	../source/AuxModRun.exe < TESTINPUT

-Before running the test the ``numdiff`` package used for comparison purposes should be made available, otherwise the diff command will be used instead but the user is warned that the test might fail due to numerical differences.
 The user is also advised to test the code manually by changing the values in the ``TESTINPUT`` input file.